WeCodePixels/premailer-bundle/README.md

 $htmlWithInlinedCss = $premailer->execute($html);
 ```

-There are a few more setters that are directly linked to the [Premailer CLI options](https://github.com/premailer/premailer/wiki/Premailer-Command-Line-Usage):
+There are a few more setters available that are directly linked to the [Premailer CLI options](https://github.com/premailer/premailer/wiki/Premailer-Command-Line-Usage):

 * setMode
 * setBaseUrl